robboyd/occAssess/README.md

 #### Occurrence data

-occAssess requires a data.frame with the following fields: species (species name), x (x coordinae of record), y (y coordinate), year, spatialUncertainty (how much uncertainty is associated with the x and y coordinates; units do not matter but must be consistent) and identifier.
+occAssess requires a data.frame with the following fields: species (species name), x (x coordinate of record), y (y coordinate), year, spatialUncertainty (how much uncertainty is associated with the x and y coordinates; units do not matter but must be consistent) and identifier.
 The identifier is used to split the data into groups; for example, it could represent taxonomic groups or specific datasets.
 Where you have no information for a field, its value should be set to NA.
 The column names in your data need not match the fields needed for occAssess; instead, you must specify which columns corresponds to which of the required fields.
 This enables compatability with data standards such as Darwin core.

 ```r